 One of the best ways to ensure that a company doesn’t fall victim to aimless remote workers is to get everyone onboarded with the right tools.

 The Tools Changing the Game

-With a wide variety of free, scalable, and easy-to-use options, productivity tools make it easy to take the office on the road.
+With a wide variety of free, scalable, and easy-to-use options, productivity tools make it easy to have a remote office while on the road.
 Several tools now include mobile app versions so that your teams can be in touch on-the-go.
 Collaboration can happen in transit like never before.

 Video conferencing tools are now being used by companies around the world to have face-to-face conversations with their team members.
-This helps to increase morale and build comradery.
+This helps to increase morale and build comradery with remote workers.

 Web conferencing tools also include robust HD screen sharing options that ensure everyone is in the loop at all times.
 Being able to see a new project or an idea in action is better than describing it to your team.
 When it comes through a video chat, questions and answers can be fired back and forth quickly to save time on feedback and revisions.